astropy/astropy-workshop/00-Install_and_Setup/README.md

     (astropy-env) % python -m ipykernel install --user

-Now, try run `jupyter notebook` again as above, and the "Kernel Error" should be gone.
+Now, try run `jupyter lab` again as above, and the "Kernel Error" should be gone.
 Just to be sure, run the first cell (usually an `import`) and see if it is successful.